Ferragamo picks Burberry's Gobbetti as its new chief

-MILAN, June 28 (Reuters) - Italian fashion group Salvatore Ferragamo (SFER.MI) said on Monday it had chosen Marco Gobbetti, the outgoing CEO of British luxury group Burberry (BRBY.L), as its new chief executive.
+MILAN (Reuters) -Italian fashion group Salvatore Ferragamo said on Monday it had chosen Marco Gobbetti, the outgoing CEO of British luxury group Burberry, as its new chief executive.

 Speculation over a possible management shake-up at Ferragamo has been circulating for some time, even after the Ferragamo family confirmed current Chief Executive Micaela Le Divelec on March.